Why Do Car Accidents Happen?

 While someone who causes a fatigued driving accident might not receive the same public scorn as a drunk driver, it's important to remember that tired drivers made a conscious decision not to pull over and rest.
 Instead, they continued driving and ended up causing a serious accident.

-Contact the Law Office of Scott M. Miller.
+Contact the Law Offices of Scott M. Miller, PLLC.
 You can reach us 24 hours a day at (866) MILLER-5 and schedule an appointment.
 The sooner you contact us, the sooner we can help you.